Kaweees/Spam-Friends-Social-Media/README.md

 ### Python Setup
 1. Install Python 3.x.
-2. Open cmd, termial, etc. and use the command `pip install `.
+2. Open cmd, termial, etc. and use the command `pip install fbchat`.

 ### Before running
 1. Edit main.py so that